Veronica Johnny

-Veronica Johnny is a Canadian First Nations (Cree-Métis) musician, entrepreneur and educator, from Fort Smith, Northwest Territories, in Treaty 8 Territory.
+Veronica Johnny is a Canadian musician, entrepreneur and educator, from Fort Smith, Northwest Territories, in Treaty 8 Territory.
 She divides her time between Toronto and Northern Ontario, Canada.
-She is two-spirit.

 Biography

-Johnny's solo performances blend Indigenous hand drumming, acoustic guitar and hard rock music.
+Veronica is of partial First Nations (Cree-Métis) descent.
+Her solo performances blend Indigenous hand drumming, acoustic guitar and hard rock music.
 In addition to performing, she is also an engineer, event organizer, and producer.
 She also facilitates workshops in music-business development, marketing, bios/press kits, songwriting, hand drumming, Indigenous culture and art projects.

 In 2015 Johnny founded IndigenEd, an Indigenous arts education business focused on creating understanding, and developing approaches for improved wellness.
 IndigenEd offers in-person and virtual events, workshops, speeches, and art and culture-focused activities.

 Johnny is a Cree language student and advocate and has worked on several Cree-language projects, including producing an all-Cree song, "Nisakihtan Kiya Kisoskatowin", which was released through a project with the NWT Metis Nation.